PCSX2/pcsx2-net-www/docs/post/controllers.md

 To start mapping your controller, you can first check if your controller is available for automatic mapping by clicking on the "Automatic Mapping" button on the top right.
 If automatic mapping is not available, you will have to map the buttons to your controller manually.

+To manually map a controller, first click on the button you want to map on the virtual controller and then press the corresponding button on your actual controller that you want to bind with the virtual controller.
+You'll have to do this manually one by one for each button.

 :::caution
 Automatic Mapping is not available for controllers using the DInput source.